Common Myths About EMDR Therapy (And What’s Actually True)

 Myth #5: You Have to Remember Every Detail for EMDR to Work

 Some people worry that EMDR won’t work if they can’t recall everything that happened.
 The truth is, you don’t have to remember every detail.
-EMDR works with the information your brain does have access to.
+Research shows that EMDR can reduce distress and support adaptive information processing even when memories are incomplete, suggesting that full recall isn’t necessary for change.⁵ EMDR works with the information your brain and body already hold.

-Even when memories are blurry or fragmented, your nervous system still holds the emotional and physical traces of the experience.
-EMDR therapy helps release those sensations so your body no longer reacts as if the event is happening in the present moment.
+Even when memories are blurry or fragmented, the nervous system still carries the emotional and physiological imprints of past experiences.
+EMDR therapy helps the brain integrate those stored sensations through bilateral stimulation and neural reconsolidation processes, allowing the body to recognize that the event is over and no longer a present threat.

 Myth #6: EMDR Erases Memories